cschnaudt/cschnaudt.github.io/_workinprogress/20231011_EIP_compliance.md

 ---
-title: "Perceptions of electoral integrity and law compliance"
+title: "Perceptions of electoral fairness and rule-breaking behavior"
 excerpt: